mozaik-association/mozaik/docs/9Mandats-module.md

 ## Selection committee

-In order to select a person for a term of office, the first step is to create a selection committee.
+In order to elect a person for a mandate, the first step is to create a selection committee.
 It is created with the information previously created in the Mozaik structure module (Legislature, designation assembly...).

-Once the selection committee is created, you can add a candidate to this committee by choosing the candidate on the new candidate form.
+Once the selection committee is created, you can add candidates to this committee by clikcing on the "add a new candidature" button.

 !!!info